-In 2000, after 10 years in the film industry, Erin switched careers and began working full time as a painter.
+In 2000, after 10 years in the film industry, Erin switched careers and began working full time as a mixed media artist.
 Since then Erin’s work has reached a wide ranging clientele, selling as far as Japan.

 Erin’s work reflects the influences of her rural Ontario upbringing, the endless potential of paintings to stimulate imagination, and her passionate obsession with the creative process.
 She continues to evolve with a renewed willingness to push her visual limits.